Governments are recognizing the potential of smoke-free products

 In their scientific review, the U.S. FDA “found that the aerosol produced by the IQOS Tobacco Heating System” [EHTP with THD] “contains fewer toxic chemicals than cigarette smoke, and many of the toxins identified are present at lower levels than in cigarette smoke.

-For example, the carbon monoxide exposure from IQOS aerosol is comparable to environmental exposure, and levels of acrolein and formaldehyde are 89% to 95% and 66% to 91% lower than from combustible cigarettes, respectively.”
+For example, the carbon monoxide exposure from IQOS aerosol is comparable to environmental exposure, and levels of acrolein and formaldehyde are 89 percent to 95 percent and 66 percent to 91 percent lower than from combustible cigarettes, respectively.”

 Furthermore, the Agency concluded that “[…] IQOS delivers nicotine in levels close to combustible cigarettes suggesting a likelihood that IQOS users may be able to completely transition away from combustible cigarettes and use IQOS exclusively.”